Socialist Workers Party (United States): 1980s

-1990s and after: Internal peace and decline
+1990s to present: Internal peace and decline

-The SWP has experienced an unusually long period of internal peace since, although it has declined steadily in both membership and political influence on the American left.
-Numerous recent expulsions—sometimes of long-standing SWP veterans—have contributed to the membership decline.
+Since the 1990s, the SWP has experienced an unusually long period of internal peace.
+It has also declined steadily in both membership and political influence on the American left.

 In 2003, the party sold its major headquarters building in New York City for $20 million and moved to another location in Manhattan.
 Party leaders Barnes and Mary-Alice Waters subsequently sold their West Village condominium for $1.87 million.